Table of Contents

-An employer cannot ask employees to work more than 5 hours consecutively without giving them break for at least 30 minutes.
+An employer cannot ask employees to work more than 5 hours consecutively without giving them a break for at least 30 minutes.
 It means there must be a break after every five hours.
 (Article 101 of Saudi Labor Law)

-The break time, prayer time or any other rest period in which employee is not under the authority of employer shall not be included in the standard working hours.
+The break time, prayer time or any other rest period in which an employee is not under the authority of employer shall not be included in the standard working hours.

 Overtime calculation in KSA

-Some firms work on weekly hour’s basis.
+Some firms work on a weekly hour’s basis.
 In this case, hours worked in addition to 48 working hours will be paid as overtime as per Saudi Labor Law.

 It is important to mention here that overtime rules will not be applied to the person occupying a high position in management.
 An employee whose position gives him authority over workers.